NeuralMMO/beta/rst/game_wiki.rst

 **Tick:** The gameplay consists of time units called “ticks.”
 When rendering, the game moves at 0.6s/tick.

 Agents can replenish food and water.
 Walking on a foliage tile restores food to 100.
-The foliage tile then is depleted and will respawn at a random time in the same place.
+The foliage tile then is harvested and will respawn at a random time in the same place.
 Walking adjacent to a water tile restores water to 100.
 Water tiles do not empty.

 |icon| Competition Environment and Levels
 *****************************************

-At the start of a game, all agents on each team spawn (enter the game) together on the same tile around the perimeter of the map.
+At the start of a game, all agents on all teams spawn (enter the game) together around the perimeter of the map on the same tile.
 Agent teams are evenly dispersed around the perimeter.

 Non-Player Characters (NPCs) are any agent not controlled by a user; sometimes called a *mob*.
 NPCs are scattered across the entire map.
 They get stronger and more aggressive towards the center.
 NPCs are all individuals; they fight each other as well; and they are all controlled by basic scripts.
 Their aggression and strength levels are correlated, but otherwise are identical.